 Elizabeth (who is far more likely to respond to Ducky) is from a northern suburb of Chicago, Illinois.
-When she is not helping peers craft concise, powerful essays she enjoys encouraging future students to commit to CMC while leading tours for the admissions office, organizing the club field hockey team's defensive unit, obsessively studying for Organic Chemistry, and spending time "wired in" while writing code for her computer science class.
-While not in a consulting session she would be more than happy to discuss the inherent supremacy of dogs over cats, almost any show on television, or the plight of lemurs in Madagascar.
+After a year of studying off-campus, she is thrilled to be back at CMC!
+When she is not helping peers craft concise, powerful essays she enjoys encouraging future students to commit to CMC while interviewing applicants for the admissions office, cleaning her apartment, writing thesis, and enjoying the SoCal weather.
+When not in a consulting session, she would be more than happy to discuss the inherent supremacy of dogs over cats, almost any show on television, or the plight of lemurs in Madagascar.
 She is looking forward to seeing the reader of this bio in the Center for Writing and Public Discourse!

 Carly is from Bellevue, Washington.
 She divides her time between art, Pedal Spin, AquaFit and dance (at some point, you may even see her in a Reverb hip hop performance).
 Carly loves Claremont, but she left her heart in Madrid where she lived and studied this past summer.
 Having taught as a tutor and a choreographer throughout high school, Carly is enjoying the opportunity to continue working with other students as a writing consultant.

-McKenzie is from a little town called Kalispell, tucked up into the Rockies in northwest Montana.
+Currently in her senior year at CMC, McKenzie is originally from a little town called Kalispell in northwest Montana.
 She knows her way around a grizzly bear and has taken on a mountain or two in her day, but don't let that scare you.
-When she's not in the wilderness, McKenzie studies Psychology and Literature, and aims to earn her Ph.D. in Clinical Psychology after graduating from CMC.
-She is an avid reader of many genres, but does hold a soft spot for Jane Austen and Shakespeare.
-When she isn't helping students with papers at the Center for Writing and Public Discourse, she can be found raising money for the school at Phonenite or doing psychology research with Professor Krauss's lab team.
-McKenzie is an active member of SPEAR, CMC's environmental club, and during her free time enjoys doing ballet and modern dance, playing her guitar and singing, or simply being outdoors.
+Wilderness-loving aside, McKenzie studies Psychology and Literature, and aims to earn her Ph.D. in Clinical Psychology after graduating from CMC.
+She has also studied French for about six years, spending the fall of 2012 abroad in the picturesque city of Aix-en-Provence, France.
+When not working at the Center for Writing and Public Discourse, she can be found raising money for the school as a student manager at Phonenite or assisting professors with psychology research.
+During her free time, McKenzie enjoys doing ballet and modern dance, playing her guitar and singing, or simply being outdoors.

 Simon is majoring in Biology and Economics.
 His interests include dancing, writing, and rooting for his favorite sports teams.
 As an avid Broncos fan, Simon wholeheartedly believes that Tim Tebow will develop into the best quarterback to ever play the game of football.
 Simon spends his weekends studying Organic Chemistry and volunteering at the Children’s Hospital in Los Angeles.
 In addition to assisting students at the Center for Writing and Public Discourse, Simon works as a Lab TA for General Chemistry.
 He has taken numerous science courses, and is very familiar with the structure of lab reports.